Type to search lessons across every grade and subject.

 Worksheet

 Scratch number line.
-Start dot is fixed at plus five.
-Drag the orange marker to figure out where five plus negative seven lands.
+Start dot is fixed at minus seven.
+Drag the orange marker to figure out where minus seven plus three lands.

 Drag the orange marker to figure out where you land.